pschool-in/curriculum/content/grammar/pronoun/pronoun-mcq.md

     Yes, they do.`
 },
 {
-    qText: 'How many pets does Shiva have?',
+    qText: 'How many pets do Shiva have?',
     options: `He has two parrots.
     They have two parrots.`
 },